-The competent authorities also may agree as to advance pricing arrangements.
+The competent authorities may agree as to advance pricing arrangements.
 They also may agree as to the application of the provisions of domestic law regarding penalties, fines, and interest in a manner consistent with the purposes of the Convention.

-The examples above are not exhaustive, and the competent authorities may reach agreement on other issues if necessary to avoid double taxation.
-For example, the competent authorities may seek agreement on a uniform set of standards for the use of exchange rates.
+The competent authorities may seek agreement on a uniform set of standards for the use of exchange rates.
 Agreements reached by the competent authorities under paragraph 3 need not conform to the internal law provisions of either Contracting State.

-Finally, paragraph 3 authorizes the competent authorities to consult for the purpose of eliminating double taxation in cases not provided for in the Convention and to resolve any difficulties or doubts arising as to the interpretation or application of the Convention.
+Paragraph 3 authorizes the competent authorities to consult for the purpose of eliminating double taxation in cases not provided for in the Convention and to resolve any difficulties or doubts arising as to the interpretation or application of the Convention.
 This provision is intended to permit the competent authorities to implement the treaty in particular cases in a manner that is consistent with its expressed general purposes.
 It permits the competent authorities to deal with cases that are within the spirit of the provisions but that are not specifically covered.
-An example of such a case might be double taxation arising from a transfer pricing adjustment between two permanent establishments of a third-country resident, one in the United States and one in Hungary.
+An example of such a case might be double taxation arising from a transfer pricing adjustment between two permanent establishments of a third-country resident, one in the United States and one in Poland.
 Since no resident of a Contracting State is involved in the case, the Convention does not apply, but the competent authorities nevertheless may use the authority of this Article to prevent the double taxation of income.